Does Home Insurance Cover Fire?

 What types of fire aren’t covered under insurance?

 A fire that you cause intentionally is usually not covered by homeowners insurance.
 For example, if you purposely set fire to your home, your homeowners insurance will not cover the damage to your home that you caused.
 If you live in an area prone to wildfires, it may be difficult to get home insurance that covers wildfire damage due to the risk involved with insuring homes in those areas.

 How to File a Fire Insurance Claim

 So you’ve had a fire.
-Maybe it was just a small one that damaged the kitchen ceiling, or maybe you’re now without a home.
+Maybe it was just a small one that damaged the kitchen ceiling, or maybe the damage is significant and your house burns down.
 The first thing you should do is make sure everyone is safe.
 The second thing you should do is call your insurance agent.